-Additionally, Sarah is the founding Executive Director of Arts Education International, a nonprofit organization that provides sustainable, community-based arts programs for orphaned and abandoned children in West Africa.
-She has received multi-year Compton Foundation awards for her work in Sierra Leone and was recognized as one of thirteen top social entrepreneurs under 25 in 2011 by Do Something
+Additionally, Sarah is the founding Executive Director of Arts Education International, a nonprofit organization that provided sustainable, community-based arts programs for orphaned and abandoned children in West Africa from 2006-2014.
+She has received multi-year Compton Foundation awards for her work in Sierra Leone and was recognized as one of thirteen top social entrepreneurs under 25 in 2011 by Do Something.

 (916) 278-7493 • Send Email